Julianne

 Geographical Distribution

-Most common in urban areas such as Sydney, Melbourne, and Brisbane, where European immigrant influence and fashion trends are prominent.
-Slightly less common in rural and Indigenous communities.
+More common in urban centres such as Sydney, Melbourne, and Brisbane, especially among families with European heritage.
+The name is less prevalent in rural or Indigenous communities.

 Numerological Significance